lab-cosmo/chemiscope/paper/paper.md

 relationships in molecular and materials datasets [@Fraux2020].
-It links a map view, e.g., a low-dimensional embedding or property-property scatter plot, to an interactive 3D structure viewer, streamlining inspection of clusters and outliers by moving between points in feature space and the corresponding atomic configurations.
+It links a map view, e.g., a low-dimensional embedding or property-property scatter plot, to an interactive 3D structure viewer, streamlining inspection of clusters and outliers by moving between points in feature and property space and the corresponding atomic configurations.

-Chemiscope 1.0 turns the original browser-based visualizer into a multi-platform tool that fits into Python-centric workflows.
-The same visualization can be rendered as a standalone web viewer, embedded as a Jupyter widget [@Jupyter; @IPython], included in Streamlit web applications, or integrated into Sphinx-built documentation and sphinx-gallery examples for reproducible software manuals [@sphinx].
+Chemiscope 1.0 turns the original browser-based visualizer into a versatile, multi-purpose tool that fits into Python-centric workflows.
+The same visualization can be rendered as a standalone web viewer, embedded as a Jupyter widget [@Jupyter;
+@IPython], included in Streamlit web applications, or integrated into Sphinx-built documentation and sphinx-gallery examples for reproducible software manuals [@sphinx].
 Chemiscope 1.0 also provides support for visualizing datasets directly from widely used atomistic Python toolkits, including ASE [@ase-paper], MDAnalysis [@MDAnalysis], stk [@STK], and Chemfiles [@chemfiles].

-![Overview of Chemiscope 1.0 cross-platform support.
+![Overview of Chemiscope 1.0 multi-environment support.
 The Python API accepts structures from ASE, MDAnalysis, stk, and Chemfiles, along with user-defined properties and visualization settings.
 These inputs can be rendered as an interactive Jupyter widget, embedded in Streamlit applications, integrated into Sphinx documentation, or exported for the standalone web application at chemiscope.org.](chemiscope-v1.0.svg){width=100%}

 # Statement of need